Treatment for chronic GVHD

 Chronic GVHD can cause inflammation of the small air tubes in the lungs.
 This can cause shortness of breath, wheezing and a persistent cough, but it may only be a problem if you have a chest infection.
 You will probably need to take steroids long term, and antibiotics to stop you getting infections.
 Your doctor may refer you to a specialist in lung diseases.

 If your symptoms are bad, you may need oxygen therapy.
-Your doctor may use combinations of treatments to damp down your immune system, such as azathioprine, mycophenolate mofetil (MMF) and perhaps extracorporeal photopheresis (ECP).
-There is more information about these treatments.
+Your doctor may use combinations of treatments to damp down your immune system, such as mycophenolate mofetil (MMF), imatinib and perhaps extracorporeal photopheresis (ECP).
+There is more information about the drugs used to treat GVHD.

 Chronic GVHD of the eye can make your eyes sore and dry.
 You can have artificial tears and steroid eyedrops to help keep your eyes moist.
 These will help to protect your cornea from getting scratched.
 Sometimes cyclosporin A ointment into the eye can help.
 Other treatments include tacrolimus capsules or ointment.

 The lining of the vagina may become inflamed or narrowed.
 This can make it uncomfortable to have sex.
-If it occurs treatment with steroid creams into the vagina can help to stop it getting worse and can clear it for some people.
+Treatment with steroid creams into the vagina can help to stop it getting worse and can clear it for some women.

 Your treatment for chronic GVHD will make you more at risk of picking up infections, so you will have antibiotics to help protect you.
 The risk can be serious, particularly if your immune system is very weak.
 Talk to your doctor or specialist nurse about what precautions you might need to take to avoid infection.
 In general you should avoid crowded places and people with infections.

 You must never have live vaccinations – most vaccines these days aren’t live, but if in doubt ask your doctor.
-One year after stem cell transplant treatment you may be advised to have the flu vaccine to help protect you.
+One year after stem cell transplant treatment your doctor may advise you to have the flu vaccine to help protect you.

 The length of time chronic GVHD lasts varies.
 For many people it gradually improves over a few months, but for some it can last longer.
 The average length of time to have chronic GVHD is between 1 and 3 years.